obelesk411/arcade-game/README.md

 # HTML5 Canvas Game With Bugs && Stuff
-This is a portfolio piece meant to demonstrate my javascript skillz and experience with the canvas element.
+This is a portfolio piece meant to demonstrate my javascript and canvas skillz.

 ## Installation
 ```